jacquelinekay/jacquelinekay.github.io/_includes/about.md

 Most of my time is spent developing ROS 2, the next generation open source robotics middleware framework.

-I am also a maintainer (but not the original author) of:
+I am also a maintainer of:

   - [robot_model](https://github.com/ros/robot_model), tools for parsing and managing the description of a robot
   - [robot_state_publisher](https://github.com/ros/robot_state_publisher), tool for changing and publishing the state of a robot